OlgaLezhnina/dtreg_py/README.md

 ## write the instance in JSON-LD format
 my_json = to_jsonld(my_inst)
 ```
-For more information, please see the help page XXX.
+For more information, please see the [help page](https://orkg.org/help-center/article/47/reborn_articles).